Rabbit Control: Baiting Operations

 All the information you need on current and historic rabbit control baiting operations in Queenstown Lakes.

 A reminder to dog owners to please keep your dog on a lead while passing through current operation areas.
+Signage will be removed when there is no risk to public or dogs (usually up to 8 months following operation).

 To find alternative trails to walk your dog during rabbit control baiting operations in your area, check out the interactive map below: